lycaoduong/VisionZeroSolutions/README.md

 7. **HuggingFace lycaoduong/InternVL2-1B-NXDemo Space access token**
     - To gain access to the HuggingFace space for InternVL2-1B-NXDemo, contact via email to get the access token: hf_{your_token_here} at lycaoduong@gmail.com.
+    - If our HF Space and Model are set to public, you can skip this step.
 8. Download and Test NxTestcamera with Videos
     - Download NxTestcamera and the testing videos: [NxTestcamera and Testing Videos](https://1drv.ms/f/c/ce0612f2b3535b28/EkYyy5y5UJBBsujED59MvZ0BQVxXhV1BBFpAOPm1ElJfpQ?e=cAZUh0)
     - Use NxTestcamera to stream videos to the RTSP camera following the NX Witness Guidelines.